International Research Funding Opportunities

-National Aeronautics and Space Administration (NASA) Supporting research in science and technology is an important part of NASA's overall mission.
-NASA solicits this research through the release of various research announcements in a wide range of science and technology disciplines.
-NASA uses a peer review process to evaluate and select research proposals submitted in response to these research announcements.
-Researchers can help NASA achieve national research objectives by submitting research proposals and conducting awarded research.
-This site facilitates the search for NASA research opportunities.
+National Aeronautics and Space Administration (NASA) Search for NASA research opportunities via this site.
+Supporting research in science and technology is an important part of NASA's overall mission.
+NASA solicits research through announcements released to a wide range of science and technology disciplines; it uses a peer-review process to evaluate and select research proposals submitted in response.
+Researchers help NASA achieve national research objectives by submitting research proposals and conducting awarded research.

 United States Agency for International Development (USAID) has long recognized the US higher education community as a national asset and a valued partner in international development.
-The community fosters creative new approaches to development problems which USAID is working on throughout the developing world in support of US national interests.
-Most USAID business with the US HEC is conducted through competitive processes which ensure consistency with USAID development strategies, objectives and quality while eliciting the best ideas.
-At the same time, we welcome unsolicited concepts and proposals (that support USAID goals and objectives) with the recognition that funding for these is limited.
+The community fosters creative new approaches to development problems, which USAID works on throughout the developing world in support of US national interests.
+Most USAID business with the higher education community is conducted through competitive processes to ensure consistency with USAID development strategies, objectives, and quality while eliciting the best ideas.
+At the same time, the agency welcomes unsolicited concepts and proposals (that support USAID goals and objectives) with the recognition that funding for these is limited.

 Higher Education for Development (HED) supports the worldwide development goals of the United States Agency for International Development (USAID), primarily by coordinating the engagement of the higher education community to address development challenges.

 Council for International Exchange of Scholars (CIES).
-The Fulbright Program is the flagship international educational exchange program sponsored by the US government and is designed to “increase mutual understanding between the people of the United States and the people of other countries.”
-With this goal as a starting point, the Fulbright Program has provided almost 300,000 participants—chosen for their academic merit and leadership potential — with the opportunity to study, teach and conduct research, exchange ideas and contribute to finding solutions to shared international concerns.
+The Fulbright Program, the flagship international educational exchange program sponsored by the US government, is designed to “increase mutual understanding between the people of the United States and the people of other countries.”
+With this goal as a starting point, the Fulbright Program has provided almost 300,000 participants—chosen for their academic merit and leadership potential—with the opportunity to study, teach and conduct research, exchange ideas, and contribute to finding solutions to shared international concerns.

-Young Explorers Grant An initial grant from National Geographic helped launch the careers of many of the Society’s, and our planet’s, most renowned explorers.
-We are committed—as we have been for more than a century—to supporting new generations of archaeologists, anthropologists, astronomers, conservationists, ecologists, geographers, geologists, marine scientists, adventurers, storytellers, and pioneers.
+Young Explorers Grant An initial grant from National Geographic helped launch the careers of many of its Society’s, and our planet’s, most renowned explorers.
+National Geographic is committed—as it has been for more than a century—to supporting new generations of archaeologists, anthropologists, astronomers, conservationists, ecologists, geographers, geologists, marine scientists, adventurers, storytellers, and pioneers.
 Today, Young Explorers grants help cover field project costs for hard-working, passionate, creative individuals with great ideas.
-We focus on the disciplines we're known for, and also on emerging fields that matter most to understanding—and improving—the world we share.
+The focus is on the disciplines National Geographic is known for, and also on emerging fields that matter most to understanding—and improving—the world we share.

 Conservation Trust Program The Conservation Trust supports both efforts in the field and public-education campaigns that inform individuals about global issues, connect conservation issues to daily life, and enable people to take action.